kirakira-dev/NintendoClientsWiki/Pia-Protocol.md

 If the connection id is 0, the packet id is also 0.
 If the connection id is not 0, the packet id is an incrementing number starting at 1.

 ### RTT Calculation
-The session timer contains the number of milliseconds since the start of the session.
+The RTT timers contain the number of milliseconds since the start of the session.
 Every client has its own session timer (they are independent from each other).
-Aside from its own session timer, every client also keeps track of the session timers of all other clients.
-When A sends a packet to B the RTT timer is what A belives the session timer of B to be.
+Aside from its own timer, every client also keeps track of the timers of all other clients.
+When A sends a packet to B the destination timer is what A believes the session timer of B to be.
 Hopefully, an example will make this clear:

-Let's say the session timer of A is at 234 when A sends a packet to B. It takes 2 milliseconds until the packet arrives at B. B receives 234 from A even though the session timer of A is now at 236.
-10 milliseconds later, B sends a packet to A with 244 (234 + 10) in the RTT timer field.
-Again, it takes 2 milliseconds until the packet arrives at A. At this point, the session timer of A is at 248, but it receives 244 in the RTT timer field, so it knows that it takes 4 milliseconds for a packet to travel back and forth between A and B.
+Let's say the timer of A is at 234 when A sends a packet to B. It takes 2 milliseconds until the packet arrives at B. B receives 234 from A even though the timer of A is now at 236.
+10 milliseconds later, B sends a packet to A with 244 (234 + 10) in the destination timer field.
+Again, it takes 2 milliseconds until the packet arrives at A. At this point, the timer of A is at 248, but it receives 244 in the destination timer field, so it knows that it takes 4 milliseconds for a packet to travel back and forth between A and B.

 ![](https://www.dropbox.com/s/4fbobmcugbbokr3/rtt.png?raw=1)